Raku-Steering-Council/Papers/papers/coc_incident_response_guide.md

   Raku core team.
 * Recommending that the Raku Steering Council eject the violator from the Raku core team and permanently banning them from the Raku community.

+Time is sometimes of the essence when responding to a CoC incident.
+Accordingly, without prior input from other CAT members, any member of the CAT may impose a ban of up to 48 hours and/or temporarily remove or edit media that appears to violate the CoC.
+If a CAT member takes action in this way, the rest of the CAT should discuss the incident (including the possibility of an additional response) and participate in drafting the summary of the incident (see [After Taking Action](#After_Taking_Action), below).

 Disallowed Responses
 --------------------